-If you’re making homemade fruit leather from rhubarb, cooking and blending the sauce will make tougher stalks usable, but the leather will have more stringiness than when made from more tender stalks.
-I’d test out rhubarb late in the season if the plant hasn’t been picked before serving rhubarb crisp to guests!
+If you’re making rhubarb recipes, cooking and blending the sauce will make tougher stalks usable, but they’ll have more stringiness than when made from more tender stalks.
+I’d test out rhubarb late in the season if the plant hasn’t been picked regularly before serving your favorite rhubarb recipes to guests!

 You can buy rhubarb at farmers’ markets and grocery stores, but it’s so easy to grow, I can’t imagine paying for it.
 It’s a readily divided perennial, so you might find a friend with one they’ll share with you so you don’t even need to buy the plant.
 Read more on how to get plants free in this post.

 I started with a just a couple little divisions from another gardener, and now I have five (soon to be seven) giant bushy plants filled with big stalks ready for all our favorite rhubarb recipes, and for sharing with other gardeners!

 If you don’t want to grow it yourself, one of your neighbors likely has enough rhubarb to spare for a crisp.
 Not everyone goes as nuts over rhubarb as I do.
 Yet.

 Here is a great guide to growing and harvesting rhubarb from An Oregon Cottage.
 If you keep picking it all summer, it shouldn’t get tough.
 Test out what you’ve got if you’re over a month into summer weather and your plant hasn’t been picked consistently.

 Note that if you’re dealing with a shadier garden, rhubarb is one of the 40+ vegetables that grow in shade!